 All pieces are handmade in our Parisian studio.

-Behind the workshop window, the team of ceramists brings the vases to life,
+Behind the workshop window, the team of ceramists brings the vases to life, animals and magical creatures.

-purrs quietly, at a temperature of 1000 degrees.
+Every night, the ceramic kiln purrs quietly, at a temperature of 1000 degrees.

 The 3 key stages of ceramic manufacturing:

-I. the form
+I. the shape

 In the beginning, there's shaping.
 At Dodo Toucan, we have two centers in the workshop for working on the shape.